rybarska/pipex/README.md

 Pipex incorporates robust error handling to ensure the program behaves predictably and gracefully in case of unexpected scenarios.
 Here are some key aspects of the error handling implemented:

-* Thorough Error Checking: Pipex extensively checks for errors throughout its execution, ensuring that the program does not terminate unexpectedly due to segmentation faults, bus errors, double frees, or other undefined behaviors.
+* Thorough Error Checking: pipex extensively checks for errors throughout its execution, ensuring that the program does not terminate unexpectedly due to segmentation faults, bus errors, double frees, or other undefined behaviors.
-* Error Messages: In the event of an error, Pipex provides informative error messages to help users diagnose and address issues.
+* Error Messages: In the event of an error, pipex provides informative error messages to help users diagnose and address issues.
 These messages are designed to be clear and actionable, aiding users in resolving problems efficiently.
 * Memory Management: All heap-allocated memory is properly managed and freed when necessary to prevent memory leaks.
 Pipex aims to maintain efficient memory usage throughout its execution.
-* File Descriptor Management: Pipex meticulously manages file descriptors throughout its execution to prevent leaks.
+* File Descriptor Management: pipex meticulously manages file descriptors throughout its execution to prevent leaks.
 It ensures that all file descriptors opened during program execution are properly closed before the program exits.

 MANDATORY PART

-The mandatory part of Pipex handles exactly two commands.
+The mandatory part of pipex handles exactly two commands.

 Usage